alvindaiyan/aws-superset-cdk/README.md

 1. connect to the superset container
     ``` shell
-   aws ecs execute-command --cluster [cluster-name] --task [task-id] --container superset --command "/bin/bash" --interactive
+   aws ecs execute-command --cluster your-cluster-name --task task-id --container superset --command "/bin/bash" --interactive
     ```
 2. copy the content you want for the superset_config.py to your clipboard (cmd+C | ctrl+C)
 3. create a new config file in /app/superset_home